onigoetz/anypack-plugin-serve/recipes/entry-points.md

 // after
 module.exports = {
   entry: {
-    main: ['dist/bundle.js', 'webpack-plugin-serve/client'],
+    main: ['dist/bundle.js', 'anypack-plugin-serve/client'],
-    worker: ['dist/worker.js', 'webpack-plugin-serve/client']
+    worker: ['dist/worker.js', 'anypack-plugin-serve/client']
   }
 };
 ```

 ### 🍰 Dessert

-The examples above outline how the `webpack-plugin-serve/client` script can be added to several common `entry` patterns.
-The important bit is that the value, whether it be a single entry point or an `Object` with properties, be transformed into an array which includes an item with the `webpack-plugin-serve` client script.
+The examples above outline how the `anypack-plugin-serve/client` script can be added to several common `entry` patterns.
+The important bit is that the value, whether it be a single entry point or an `Object` with properties, be transformed into an array which includes an item with the `anypack-plugin-serve` client script.
 Cheers, and good eating.